-- (2) The Treasury shall pay a prescribed entity interest on deposits made with the Treasury by the entity as part of the centralised cash management system. - 26.
-The Treasury shall, from time to time, notify prescribed entities of the rates of interest payable by it on cash balances and deposits.
+- 25. (1) A prescribed entity shall not invest idle cash balances other than on deposit with the Treasury as part of the centralised cash management system. - (2) The Treasury shall pay a prescribed entity interest on deposits made with the Treasury by the entity as part of the centralised cash management system.

-Notification of interest
+Notification of interest rates